skippyr/river-dreams/README.md

 ![](images/preview/preview_0.png)

-## What information does it shows?
+## What features it has?
+In the prompt you will find:
-  + local IP address.
+  + your local IP address.
   + current hours and minutes.
-  + disk usage of the partition mounted at `/`.
+  + the disk usage percentage of the partition mounted at `/`.
   + sourced Python environment.
-  + exit status on errors.
+  + exit status of last command if it throwed an error.
-  + root decorator.
+  + a decorator if you are root.
-  + writting mode.
+  + the writting mode of zsh.
-  + current directory with an icon if it is a home directory.
+  + the current directory with an icon if it is a directory of the home of your user.
-  + directory ownership decorator.
+  + a decorator to show directory ownership.
-  + git branch and its status with numeric indicators and decorators and last commit hash.
+  + git branch and its status with numeric indicators and decorators and the last commit hash.
+  + the quantity of hidden files.
-  + hidden files quantity.
+  + the quantity of files being ignored by git.
-  + git ignored files quantity.
-  + active Docker containers quantity.
+  + the quantity of active Docker containers in the background.
-  + quantity of jobs running in the background.
+  + the quantity of jobs running in the background.
-  + time elapsed in the last command in minutes and seconds.
+  + the time elapsed in the last command in minutes and seconds.

 River Dreams will also use fallback text if it detects that your terminal emulator only supports the 4-bits color palette.
-This is a measure that allows you to use all its capabilities even in old terminals, that probably does not support its fancy symbols.
+This is a measure that allows you to use all its capabilities even in old terminals, that probably does not support UTF-8.

 ## Installation/Uninstallation